sigoden/apitest/docs/every.md

 # Every

-@some is for multi-conditions test.
-It tests whether all condition is true.
+@some tests whether all condition is true.

 ```js
 {